 ARTICLE 1.
 NUMBER OF PLAYERS.
-The game is played by two teams of 7 players each.
+The game is played by two teams of 7 players each who's total classification points cannot add up to more than 21 points.

 If the offensive team has more than 7 players in its formation for more than three seconds, or the defensive team has more than 7 players in its formation and the snap is imminent, it is a foul.
 Once the ball is made ready for play, if either team has more than 7 players in its formation prior to a free kick pass, it is also a foul.
 In these instances, officials shall blow their whistles immediately and not allow the snap or kick pass to occur.